Knaut-007/Clustering-Dim-Reduction-ML/notes.md

 - **Train-Test Split:**
   The dataset is split into training (80%) and testing (20%) sets using `train_test_split`.
 This allows us to evaluate model performance on unseen data.
 - **Baseline Model:**
-  We use a `GaussianNB` (Gaussian Naive Bayes) classifier as a baseline.
+  Used a `GaussianNB` (Gaussian Naive Bayes) classifier as a baseline.
 The model is trained on all 561 features.
 - **Pipeline:**
   The pipeline structure allows easy swapping or adding of preprocessing/modeling steps.